Lilley Australia Day Volunteer Awards

 Nomination forms should provide as much information as possible to enable the Committee to make an accurate assessment of each nomination.
 The Proposer must secure a Seconder for each nomination.

-All nomination forms must be submitted by the 30th of November in each calendar year.
+All nomination forms must be submitted by the 23rd November in each calendar year.
 Selected recipients will receive their Awards on Australia Day, 26th of January, of the following year.

 The nominated volunteer should not be told of the nomination as a selection process by the Committee assesses each nomination.

-The nomination for is available for download here: Nomination Form
+The nomination form is available for download here: Nomination Form